FeliksNovoselskyi/QuizizzBOT/readme.md

 ---
 ### For bot
-Documentation of the bot, I think we should start with its models In the bot's directory there is a `/db` directory Let's have a look at its contents:
+Documentation of the **bot**, I think we should start with its models In the **bot's** directory there is a `/db` directory Let's have a look at its contents:
 - `dbFunctions.js`
 - `dbSetup.js`
 - `models.js`.

-The `dbFunctions.js` file is present here, unlike in the platform, because in the Telegram bot some operations with the database were repeated, because of which, it was decided to put some functions in a separate file for convenience
+The `dbFunctions.js` file is present here, unlike in the **platform**, because in the **Telegram bot** some operations with the database were repeated, because of which, it was decided to put some functions in a separate file for convenience

-As you can see, the structure that ensures the operation of the database is very similar to the same structure for the platform, this is done on purpose, so that the structure of projects was maximally similar, simple, and most importantly understandable
+As you can see, the structure that ensures the operation of the database is very similar to the same structure for the **platform**, this is done on purpose, so that the structure of projects was maximally similar, simple, and most importantly understandable

 Let's analyze each file in this directory separately